btholt/complete-intro-to-react-v8/lessons/04-core-react-concepts/B-hooks.md

 - You can make your own custom hooks; `useState` is just one of many.
 - Historically, React has been written using `class`es with state being on the instance of the component.
 This is still a supported pattern in React.
 We'll see how to do it later.

 > I'm showing you how to do a "controlled form" in that we're using hooks to control each part of the form.
 In reality, it'd be better to leave these _uncontrolled_ (aka don't set the value) and wrap the whole thing in a form.
 Then we can listen for submit events and use that event to gather info off the form.
 This is less code and less burdensome to write.
-If you have a standard form sort of thing to write, do that an uncontrolled form.
-If you need to do dynamic validation, react to a user typing a la typeahead, or something of the ilk, then a controlled input is perfect, otherwise stick to uncontrolled.
+If you have a standard form sort of thing to write, do that as an uncontrolled form.
+If you need to do dynamic validation, react to a user typing a la typeahead (functionality that provides real-time suggestions), or something of the ilk, then a controlled input is perfect, otherwise stick to uncontrolled.

 Let's add the ESLint rule.
 Run `npm install -D eslint-plugin-react-hooks@4.6.0`.
 Add this to ESLint: